erkankarabulut/erkankarabulut.github.io/_posts/2023-12-23-digital-twins.md

 and static metadata about the system is interpreted and the digital representation of the physical space is updated based on this interpretation.
 This is the main point of the first communication step, from PT to digital twin.

-The second is that, digital representation can be used to run analysis, simulations and applications, e.g., ML applications, which result in a set of actions to be performed in the PT.
+The second is that, digital representation can be used to run analysis, simulations and applications, e.g., machine learning applications, which result in a set of actions to be performed in the PT.
 This is based on the representation of the physical space.
-These action can be towards making the physical system run more efficiently, mitigating problems in the physical system or just routine actions.
+These actions can be towards making the physical system run more efficiently, mitigating problems in the physical system or just routine actions.
 This means that the digital twin can perform many tasks depending on the application and it is not characterized by certain set of applications.

 ### Historical Background - 'Houston, we have a problem!'